freeCodeCamp/freeCodeCamp/guide/english/security/index.md

 Security researchers use a wide variety of methods and tools, which are discussed in this section.

 Although hacking is a key threat to secure applications, it is not the only one.
 Application developers need to balance user experience with security features.
-Some cyber breches are self-infliced due to complex or hard to understadn security configurations.
+Some cyber breaches are self-inflicted due to complex or hard to understand security configurations.
 What security features should be set by default?
 What features should be seemless and which should require explict user consent?

 ### Website Security Scanners